-You could also use this technique to pick up clues to how they’re feeling or what’s bothering them.
-That will help you when you’re ready to move on to problem-solving.
-Teepa briefly does this at 56 seconds in the video.
+You could also use this technique to pick up clues to how they’re feeling or what’s bothering them (brief example at 56 seconds in the video).

-2. Use the hand in the hand over hand method (45 sec in video)
+2. Use the Hand Under Hand method (45 sec in video)

 If they don’t offer their hand, try offering yours.
 When someone is in distress, they’re more likely to welcome this comforting gesture from someone who is on their side.

 Avoid pulling or grabbing their hand if they don’t offer or willingly accept, that may feel like an attack to someone who is already distressed.